-(b) Why were the imperial officers in the Mughal Empire described by the court historians as a bouquet of flowers?
-Explain

-The Mughal nobility was comprised of Iranis, Turanis, Afghans, Rajputs, Deccanis, etc

-- (i) The Mughal nobility were the main pillars of Mughal State - (ii) The Mughal nobility was chosen from different groups, both religiously and ethnicity to ensure a balance of power between the various groups. - (iii) They were described as guldasta or a bouquet of flowers in the official chronicles - (iv) It signified their unity, held together by loyalty towards the Mughal Emperor. - (v) All nobles were ranked or were allotted Mansabs comprising of Zat and Sawar - (vi) The nobles were also required to perform military service for the emperor

-(vii)Zat which was an indicator of the position in the imperial hierarchy and the salary of the official (Mansabdar).

-- (vii) Sawar, term used to indicate the number of horsemen. - (viii) The nobles participated in the military campaigns and served as officers of the empire in the provinces. - (ix) The military commanders recruited, equipped and trained the main wing of the Mughal army, i.e, the cavalry. - (x) By serving in the imperial offices the nobles acquired power, wealth and reputation. - (xi) The PayMaster General (Mir Bakshi), the Diwan-l Ala (Finance Minister) and Sadr-us sudur (Minister of Grants or madad-i-maash, and in charge of appointing local judges or Qazis) - (xii) Akbar with these and other advisors shaped the administrative, fiscal and monetary institutions of the empire - (xiii) Any other relevant point.

-To be evaluated as a whole
+1 The Mughal nobility was comprised of Iranis, Turanis, Afghans, Rajputs, Deccanis, etc ( i ) The Mughal nobility were the main pillars of Mughal State (ii) The Mughal nobility was chosen from different groups, both religiously and ethnicity to ensure a balance of power between the various groups. (iii) They were described as guldasta or a bouquet of flowers in the official chronicles (iv) It signified their unity, held together by loyalty towards the Mughal Emperor. (v) All nobles were ranked or were allotted Mansabs comprising of Zat and Sawar ( (vi) The nobles were also required to perform military service for the emperor (vii)Zat which was an indicator of the position in the imperial hierarchy and the salary of the official (Mansabdar). vii) Sawar, term used to indicate the number of horsemen. ( viii ) The nobles participated in the military campaigns and served as officers of the empire in the provinces. (ix) The military commanders recruited, equipped and trained the main wing of the Mughal army, i.e, the cavalry. (x) By serving in the imperial offices the nobles acquired power, wealth and reputation. (xi) The PayMaster General (Mir Bakshi), the Diwan-l Ala (Finance Minister) and Sadr-us sudur (Minister of Grants or madad-i-maash, and in charge of appointing local judges or Qazis) ( xii ) Akbar with these and other advisors shaped the administrative, fiscal and monetary institutions of the empire (xiii) Any other relevant point.Fo be evaluated as a wholePG-245 To be evaluated as a whole TO-245 0 SECTION-C Case-Based Questions : 4×2= F Read the case given below and answer the questions that follow : 1+1+2 Travels of the Badshah Nama N E Gifting of precious manuscripts was an established diplomatic custom under the Mughals.

-PG-245

-SECTION-C Case-Based Questions: 4×2=8 8.
-Read the case given below and answer the questions that follow: 1+1+2=4 Travels of the Badshah Nama Gifting of precious manuscripts was an established diplomatic custom under the Mughals.
 In the emulation of this, the Nawab of Awadh gifted the illustrated Badshah Nama to king George III in 1799.
-Since then it has been preserved in the English Royal Collections, now at Windsor Castle.
-In 1994, conservation work required the bound manuscript to be taken apart.
-This made it possible to exhibit the paintings, and in 1997 for the first time.
+Since then it has been preserved in the English Royal Collections, now at Windsor Castle. n n 1994, conservation work required the bound manuscript to be taken apart.
+This nade it possible to exhibit the paintings, and in 1997 for the first time.
 Badshah Nama paintings were shown in exhibitions in New Delhi, London and Washington.
-Source from The Kings and Chronicles , Theme9, PG-231 NCERT Unit-II